Public Health in a Populist Moment

 Public Health in the Trump EraVoices

 What does the election of President Donald Trump—and the rise of right-wing populism around the globe—mean for public health?
 At a time when debates over access to health care and the skyrocketing cost of prescription drugs are fueling protest across the political spectrum, how can we build effective movements to defend health as a human right and a public good?

 Please join the Open Society Foundations for a panel discussion to address the impact of populist politics on public health in the United States and beyond.
 We are bringing together advocates, scholars, and organizers to explore the rise of health care as a political flashpoint—from battles over reproductive rights and the Affordable Care Act, to debates about how to respond to the opioid overdose and treatment crisis, to concerns about the future of global health funding—and explore the possibilities for progressive coalition building around the right to health.

-- Jonathan Cohen is director of the Public Health Program at the Open Society Foundations.
+Jonathan Cohen is the director of the Open Society Public Health Program.

-- Elisabeth Rosenthal (moderator) is editor-in-chief of Kaiser Health News, and author of the New York Times interactive series “Paying Till it Hurts.”
+Elisabeth Rosenthal is editor-in-chief of Kaiser Health News, and author of the New York Times interactive series “Paying Till It Hurts.”

 On the Recent Challenges to Human Rights in Europe

 The director of the European Union Agency on Fundamental Rights, Michael O’Flaherty, joins a discussion with Felice Gaer, a distinguished U.S. human rights jurist.

 Public Health in the Trump Era

 Experts discuss how right-wing populist politics are shaping health care and more.